Hoyasumii/bee-movie/README.md

 I guess he could have just gotten out of the way.
 I love this incorporating an amusement park into our day.
 That's why we don't need vacations.
-Boy, quite a bit of pomp under the
+Boy, quite a bit of pomp under the c